Jwink3101/dfb/readme.md

 - Restore:
     - It is possible to create edge cases with symlink handling by having non-symlinks on the source names `<name>.rclonelink`.
 This is still mostly handled but can cause issues with some sources
     - Restore of symlinks is manual.
 See above for a Python snippet to rebuild links.
+- (work in progress) Metadata isn't preserved on B2 but works via the S3 API

 **Roadmap**: